-World Land Trust has funded the protection of
+World Land Trust has funded

 Habitat loss is the greatest threat facing wildlife worldwide.
 We believe that by protecting land, acre by acre, we are taking the best action to ensure a future for wildlife.